 8. Online Conflicts of Interest Training (EVERFI)

 Conflicts of interest in the workplace are often the main source of ethical discrepancy is.
 One of the reasons why these conflicts of interest occur is ignorance.
 Unfortunately, in a lot of cases, ignorance is not an excuse.
-If you want your workforce to avoid ethical mishaps, the best way to do this is to educate them on what constitutes a conflict of interest ethical compliance issue.
+If you want your workforce to avoid ethical violations, the best way to do this is to educate them on what constitutes a conflict of interest ethical issues.
 This is Online Conflicts of Interest Training course from EVERFI created to be interactive and employee-focused to effectively convey the ways that they can recognize and avoid conflicts of interest in the office.
 Conflicts of interest come in many forms such as personal, family-related, or financial, and can result in employee morale being affected, production being affected and the overall profitability of your organization being adversely affected.

 Pros: Covers a topic that isn’t always in the spotlight but very important.